Rightsizing Your Vehicle Fleet to Conserve Fuel

 State and Local Laws

-The State of Maine has a law that requires fleets to purchase fuel-efficient vehicles to help state fleets conserve fuel and save money.
+Maine has a law requiring fleets to purchase fuel-efficient vehicles to help the state fleet conserve fuel, save money, and reduce emissions.

 Fleet managers may decide to replace older vehicles with more fuel-efficient or alternative fuel vehicles.
 These purchasing strategies may help fleet managers make decisions that meet operational needs and conserve fuel: